Diegohrp/tweeter-frontend/README.md

 ## Demo

-The application is deployed on Netlify.
+The application is deployed on [Netlify](tubular-syrniki-a4621a.netlify.app/home)

 **User Account Management**
 - Create a new account and log in.